 I watched as my front flowerbed ran away from me.
 All the weeding I had done, was almost impossible now.
 If I squatted down, my knees would grind and punish me for standing up.
 I got my first store-bought reacher with rubber pinchers on the end.
 I try to weed standing up.
 The weeds just mocked me.
 I dread to know what my neighbors think.
 I loved putting in new bulbs for springtime, and I would watch over every new plant.

-My husband is getting the groceries for me now.
-That is something we used to do together.
 I seldom leave the house anymore.
 And if I do it’s to see my doctor.
 I really like to shop for good deals in the thrift stores, but I’ll do that once a month or less.
 Standing on my feet over 30 minutes becomes very painful.
 Then all I can think about it getting home to the couch.

 With so much time on my hands I took interest in special hand crafted cards.
 I sold every one I made.
 Thinking now in multiples I made more, and they sold, suddenly.
 My friend Kathy spoke to a store owner and they gave me my first outlet.
 It was such a pleasure making and selling them, I felt it was one of my gifts.